In regard to the doctrine of election unto salvation, there’s two different views of understanding:

 This is a hotly debated subject among Christians, and we’re all in one of the two camps described above — with one exception: there are a minority of Christians who believe that Christ not only died for everyone, but that everyone will be saved through Him — everyone throughout history.
 This is known as universalism.
 This is not what the Bible teaches.
 Proponents of universalism are nothing more than a fringe group, who are out step with historical Christianity.

-If there’s a passage in the Bible that settles the argument about the nature of election, it’s the one that follows:
+If there’s a passage in the Bible that settles the argument about the nature of election, this may be it:

 (2 Corinthians 3:14-18) — 14 But their minds were closed.
 For to this very day, the same veil remains when they hear the old covenant read.
 It has not been removed because only in Christ is it taken away.
 15 But until this very day whenever Moses is read, a veil lies over their minds, 16 but when one turns to the Lord, the veil is removed.
 17 Now the Lord is the Spirit, and where the Spirit of the Lord is present, there is freedom.
 18 And we all, with unveiled faces reflecting the glory of the Lord, are being transformed into the same image from one degree of glory to another, which is from the Lord, who is the Spirit.
 (NET)